- Teaches students:

 Ultimately, there is no single way to teach all students.
 Students come to me with different degrees of musical training, physical awareness and dexterity, musical tastes, discipline, and patience.
 It is my job to figure out what will light each student’s fire and help them to practice through their challenges so that they can enjoy the beautiful and all-consuming experience of making music.

-I invite you to try a lesson.
+I invite you to try some lessons.

-Described by the American Record Guide as a pianist whose playing “was as smooth as velvet,” David Shimoni has appeared in recital in New York’s Zankel Hall, Weill Recital Hall, Alice Tully Hall, and Museum of Modern Art.
+Described by the American Record Guide as a pianist whose playing “was as smooth as velvet,” David S. has appeared in recital in New York’s Zankel Hall, Weill Recital Hall, Alice Tully Hall, and Museum of Modern Art.
 He has also performed at the Barns at Wolf Trap, the Chicago Cultural Center, the Caramoor Center for Music and the Arts, and the Dallas Museum of Art.
 He has been a guest artist at the Chautauqua, Brevard, Moab, Foothills, and Rockport music festivals, and his performances have been broadcast on radio stations WGBH-Boston, WFMT-Chicago, and WQXR-New York.+ Read More

 I had a great experience taking piano lessons from David.
 After several years away from the piano, I wasn't entirely sure where to start.
 David took me back to the beginning and focused on fundamentals and technique.
 Not only did this improve my playing, but it also helped me develop awareness of areas that I could work on when I practiced.
 I found David to be a wonderful teacher who teaches a good balance of technique and artistry, and I would take lessons with him again.+ Read More